LordMoMA/Cracking-Coding-Questions-by-Patterns/Blind75-150/Backtracking.md

 The solution for generating parentheses is often referred to as a backtracking solution because it builds candidates for the solution incrementally and abandons a candidate ("backtracks") as soon as it determines that the candidate cannot possibly be extended to a valid solution.

+### pointer knowledge

+function parameters are passed by value.
+This means that when you pass a variable to a function, the function receives a copy of the variable, not the original variable itself

+&res in generateParenthesis gets the memory address of res (i.e., it gets a pointer to res).

+*res in backtrack accesses the value at the memory address stored in res (i.e., it dereferences the pointer to modify the original variable).

 ```go
 func generateParenthesis(n int) []string {
     var res []string